-Without question, a company car is perceived as a huge perk to an employee.
-They get to drive a nice new vehicle without all the expense and liability.
-For a brand-conscious company that wants to attract top talent and top clients, company vehicles can project a uniformly classy, successful, or trustworthy image.
-But they come at a cost as well.
+A company car is a huge perk.
+Employees get to drive a nice vehicle without all the expense and liability.
+The company can attract top talent while projecting a uniformly classy and trustworthy image.
+But company cars come at a cost.

-Consider the “24-hour exposure” the company car creates.
+A company car creates 24-hour exposure to liability.
 The employer assumes liability regardless of any agreements or signed documents between the employee and the employer.
 Even if the employee or employee’s family has an accident during personal use, the business is still likely to be held liable.

-Plus, companies pay for fuel, licenses, maintenance, taxes, and depreciation, which can be very costly.
+Plus, companies pay for fuel, licenses, maintenance, and taxes and incur the cost of depreciation.
 And don’t forget, early lease terminations or storage fees can arise in the case of employees leaving the company.

 With minimal effort and without additional cost, your company can easily reduce operational risk and costs by re-establishing the qualifiers for a company vehicle.
-Here are three steps to follow (or use our cost reduction calculator):
+Here are four steps to follow (or use our cost reduction calculator):

-- Redefinine employees that need a company vehicle either for business use or a perk.
+- Re-define employees that need a company vehicle either for business use or a perk.

 - Remove all unnecessary staff from the company vehicle program and provide a vehicle reimbursement or allowance instead.

-- Re-evaluate how you manage the personal use and the chargeback policy.
+- Re-evaluate how you manage the personal use and charge back policy.

-This last step is crucial.
+The last two steps are crucial.
 You need to properly measure personal use and to charge employees according to how much they use the company vehicle for personal time.
 Otherwise, your company cars are costing you severely.
-More often than not, employees grossly understate the amount of personal use to minimize their chargeback at the expense of the company.
-A lot of times personal use is a manual process and self-reported on the honor system.
+More often than not, employees grossly understate the amount of personal use to minimize their charge back at the expense of the company.
+Often personal use is a manual process and self-reported on the honor system.